Every City in the USA

 2019 560,513 July 1, 2019

-What's the median income in Albuquerque?
+What is the median household income in Albuquerque?

 Median household income is 12% below the U.S. median ($68,317 vs $77,719); 15.5% live in poverty — 3.0 points above the 12.5% U.S. rate.